 EMDR is an incredibly effective tool in therapeutic work.
 After having a transformative experience with it in my own personal therapy, I knew I had to learn how to guide my clients through the process.
 Seeing the relief that clients experience through EMDR is one of the great joys of my professional life.
-Send me an email if you want to talk more about experiencing it for yourself, and check out my bio on our homepage to learn more about me.
+Send me an email if you want to talk more about experiencing it for yourself, and check out my About page to learn more about me.

 What is EMDR?